OTC Research

 What are our Research Grants?

 Every year, we allocate Research Grants.
 Members of the OTCF and orthopedic trauma surgeons around the globe can submit an application which will then be carefully reviewed by the OTCF ReCo.
 The program targets senior researchers who are eligible to research grants of up to USD 50,000.
 The evaluation and selection process for grants is based upon strict scientific principles and committee rules in accordance with Orthopaedic Trauma Association (OTA) criteria.
-The Administrative Policies and Procedures for OTC Research Grants 2024 can be downloaded here.
+The Administrative Policies and Procedures for OTCF Research Grants 2025 can be downloaded here.

 Application